 Improper Course Level Placement

-Unfamiliarity with American Teaching Methods (first semester only)
+Unfamiliarity with American Teaching Methods (first quarter only)

-Initial Difficulties with Reading Requirement (first semester only)
+Initial Difficulties with Reading Requirement (first quarter only)

-Initial Difficulties with English Language (first semester only)
+Initial Difficulties with English Language (first quarter only)

 Illness or Medical Condition (proof required)